 I’m reminded of the time my husband and I drove to Switzerland from our apartment in Tuscany.
 Obviously the goal was a weekend in the Alps but we’d actually had such a fun-filled eight-hour drive through the most fascinating landscapes that, after almost tumbling off the side of about six mountains in our rented SUV, my husband said, “Even if we don’t find this place, this will still have been one of the best trips we’ve ever taken!” and I agreed completely.

-The ATM Cave in Belize was no different only this time it was bats and spiders and mystery fish instead of sheep on sheep on sheep.
-If we’d made it all the way into the cave and didn’t get to see the Crystal Maiden, I’d still call this one of the best days of my life.
+The ATM Cave in Belize was no different, only this time it was bats and spiders and mystery fish instead of sheep on sheep on sheep.
+If we’d made it all the way into the cave and didn’t get to see the Crystal Maiden, I’d still call this one of the best experiences of my life.

 Your mind will be blown when you see exactly just how far you’re able to physically (and, for some, mentally) push yourself.
-You’ll lose count of how many times you say, “Holy shit, I can’t believe I’m doing this!”
+You’ll lose count of how many times you say, “Holy sh*t, I can’t believe I’m doing this!”